Telegram for Content Creators: Complete Marketing Guide for 2026

 - Rich media support for photos, videos, documents, and polls

 Unlike social media feeds, channel posts don’t disappear.
-Subscribers can scroll back through your entire content history, making channels excellent for evergreen content.
+Subscribers can scroll back through your entire content history, making channels well-suited for reference content, tutorials, and in-depth analysis that holds value over time.

 Groups: Community Building